 Cashless Facility

-Some health insurance schemes come with cashless facility enabling you to avail healthcare without spending any money.
+Some health insurance schemes come with cashless facilities enabling you to avail healthcare without spending any money.

 You have to avail healthcare from the network hospitals of your insurance provider to take advantage of this facility.
 This feature eliminates the lengthy process of making claims to receive reimbursement.

-The top-up health insurance is a product that offers the cashless facility.
+Top-up health insurance is a product that offers a cashless facility.
 The same can be availed from over 5,700 network hospitals of the company.
 This insurance policy covers up to 6 family members including parents and children.
 You also receive coverage for pre and post-hospitalisation expenses.

 Cumulative Bonus